 Most winter RVers will instead bring a ton of bottled water for drinking and dishes, but opt to use a facility such as a campground shower instead of their own.

-Factors such as how low the temps get, power availability (being hooked up to shore power obviously makes it easier to use more heaters on the underside of the camper) and overall design (some all season campers do have an enclosed underbelly and tank heaters) will drastically change the difficulty of RV water usage in winter.
+Factors such as how low the temps get and power availability (being hooked up to shore power obviously makes it easier to use more heaters on the underside of the camper.)
+Another factor is the overall design of your camper.
+Some all-season campers do have an enclosed underbelly and tank heaters which will drastically change the difficulty of RV water usage in winter.

 Pro tip: Put a small ceramic heater such as this under your camper (if it’s enclosed) to help keep things a bit warmer!

 Before doing anything to get your RV’s undercarriage winterized, you should first see how much work you actually need to do by checking the temperatures.
 While it’s possible to just check it yourself initially, or once a day, it’s much safer to install a temperature monitoring device if possible.

 - Can monitor three different locations at once

 - Also monitors humidity, which can be a BIG issue for winter RV living